egmaminta/egmaminta.github.io/_posts/2025-05-22-ComprehensiveExamReviewer.md

 ---
 title: "Artificial Intelligence Program Comprehensive Examination Reviewer (Part 1)"
 description: "A reviewer in preparation for the comprehensive examination of the graduate students enrolled in the Artificial Intelligence Program, which they are required to pass as part of the Master's of Engineering in Artificial Intelligence degree completion requirements.
-This part covers the following courses: Fundamentals of Artificial Intelligence (AI 201), Probability and Statistics (AI 211), and Linear Algebra (AI 212)."
+This part covers the following courses: Fundamentals of Artificial Intelligence (AI 201), Computational Linear Algebra for AI (AI 211), and Probability and Statistics for AI (AI 212)."
 author: "egmaminta"
 date: 2025-05-22 14:06:00 +0800
 categories: [Study Materials]